seapagan/confoog/README.md

 autosave: true
 ```

-Confoog will set the following error constants which will be returned in the `.status['errors']` variable as needed :
+Confoog will set the following error constants which will be returned in the `.status[:errors]` variable as needed :

 ```ruby
 ERR_NO_ERROR = 0 # no error condition, command was succesfull